areaDetector/ADHamamatsuDCAM/README.md

 The Github issues in this repository should only be used for issues specific to the EPICS driver, not for issues with the cameras or the DCAM library.
-Those issues should be reported to  Hamamatsu through their normal customer support mechanisms.
+Those issues should be reported to  Hamamatsu through their normal customer support channels.

 Additional information:
 * [Documentation](https://areadetector.github.io/areaDetector/ADHamamatsuDCAM/ADHamamatsuDCAM.html).